sschmid/pw-terminal-password-manager/README.md

 pw lock
 ```

+Additionally, keychain entries can be listed without requiring a password, even
+when the keychain is locked.
+This can expose metadata about the keychain entries
+like the name, account, URL and comments.
+This cannot be prevented by `pw` and
+is a limitation of the macOS Keychain.

 ## GPG Passphrase Caching

 GPG caches passphrases after use, which can allow access to the private key